 Skip to main content

 Silent push notifications allow us to remotely request a fresh location from a user.
-Radar supports requesting these locations through an API endpoint, starting with iOS SDK version 3.24.0.
+Radar supports requesting these locations through an API endpoint, starting with iOS and Android SDK version 3.24.0.
 There are two types of silent push notifications that can be sent to a device: regular app silent push and location service extension push.
 App silent push can be used to wake the app to perform a track if the app is in the foreground or background.
 This can be used to restart tracking if tracking was stopped due to device memory or CPU resource constraints.
 However the silent push notification will not work if the app has been manually killed by the user.
 Location extension service can be used to request a location for devices even if the app was manually terminated.
 The app will wake for ~30 seconds to respond to the request and perform a track request with a fresh location.
 The location extension service acts as a separate app, so it can only restart continuous tracking for 30 seconds before the extension is shutdown.

 Radar dashboard setup